-- The basic components of FOL are called terms. - Essentially, a term is an object that denotes some object other than $\top$ or $\perp$ . - The simplest kind of term is a constant. - A value such as 8 is a constant. - The denotation of this term is the number 8. - Note that a constant and the number it denotes are different! - Aliens don't write "8" for the number 8, and nor did the Romans.
+- The basic components of FOL are called terms. - Essentially, a term is an object that denotes some object other than \top or \perp . - The simplest kind of term is a constant. - A value such as 8 is a constant. - The denotation of this term is the number 8. - Note that a constant and the value it denotes are different! - Aliens don't write "8" for the number 8, and nor did the Romans.